School holidays are here or fast approaching. Although children are delighted, parents of children with special needs know it is a challenging time.

 - Do not forget to think of yourself!
 As a caregiver, you probably need a break, so schedule one if you can.

-Include your children in the planning as much as possible.
 Write the routine on paper or a large poster.
 Include pictures, as many children with special needs are visual learners.
-Put a copy of the summer routine somewhere prominent, like your refrigerator, so your children will get used to seeing it.
-Periodically review the new routine with your children to see what is working.
+Put a copy of the summer routine somewhere prominent, like your refrigerator, so your child sees it often.
+Periodically review the new routine with your child to see what is working.

-2. Keep a calendar for your special needs child’s schedule during summer holidays
+2. Keep a calendar of your special needs child’s schedule during summer holidays

-Mark off each day on the calendar with your children so they gradually prepare for changes in their routines.
-On days when your children’s routines will change because of a family outing or holiday, show those events on the calendar.
+Mark off each day on the calendar with your child, so she gradually prepares for changes in her routine.
+On days when your child’s routine changes because of a family outing, holiday or appointment, show those events on the calendar.